 Your international travel must be within either two weeks or four weeks if you need to obtain a foreign visa.
 Proof of international travel includes but is not limited to a flight itinerary, hotel reservation, and cruise tickets.
 A print version of your proof of travel is required at most agencies.

 Yes.
-The U.S. passport book and U.S. passport card are both Real ID compliant and can be used for domestic air travel.
+The U.S. passport book and passport card are alternatives to a state-issued REAL ID and can be used for domestic flights.